JackChen890311/Papers/Papers/Null-text Inversion.md

 todo: true
 scanned: false
 read: false
-summary: A method to inverse the DDIM process with CFG added, thus makes image editting possible and with good fidelity .
+summary: A method to inverse the DDIM process with CFG added, thus makes image editting possible and with good fidelity.
 ---
 # Summary
 💡 Write a brief summary of this paper here
+Applying [[Prompt-to-Prompt]] editing on real images by, first, inverting an input image using pivotal null-text optimization.
 ![[Pasted image 20240428171312.png]]
 # Methodology
 💡 Describe the methodology used in this paper